 Today's robotic systems operate under the supervision of trained dental professionals.

 Dentists remain responsible for diagnosis, treatment planning, monitoring patient safety, and managing unexpected situations.
+Human expertise continues to play a critical role, even when advanced robotic technology is involved.

 How AI Is Already Improving Dentistry